kevykim/Airbb-project/README.md

     ```json
     {
-      "message": "Spot couldn't be found",
+      "message": "Group couldn't be found",
       "statusCode": 404
     }
     ```

-### Create a Review for a Spot based on the Spot's id

-Create and return a new review for a spot specified by id.
+### Get details of an Event specified by its id

+Returns the details of an event specified by its id.

-* Require Authentication: true
+* Require Authentication: false
 * Request
-  * Method: POST
+  * Method: GET
-  * URL: /api/spots/:spotId/reviews
+  * URL: /api/events/:eventId
-  * Headers:
-    * Content-Type: application/json
-  * Body:
+  * Body: none

-    ```json
-    {
-      "review": "This was an awesome spot!",
-      "stars": 5,
-    }
-    ```

 * Successful Response
-  * Status Code: 201
+  * Status Code: 200
   * Headers:
     * Content-Type: application/json
   * Body: